-NordLocker is a file encryption tool and a secure cloud storage solution by Nord Security, the company behind such products as NordVPN and NordPass.
+NordLocker Business is a file encryption tool and a secure cloud storage solution by Nord Security, the company behind such products as NordVPN and NordPass.
 The service was launched in November 2019.

 So, in this NordLocker review, I dive deeper into the depths of secure cloud storage and encryption.
 I will answer questions regarding the safety of NordLocker, take a look at the apps, and explain how exactly NordLocker works.